Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/instance/_index.md

 -----|-------------
 id | A gobally unique id for the instance.
 The value has two parts separated by a '/' character.
 The first part is the internal unique id of the instance owner and the second part is a generated UUID value. instanceOwner | A complex type identifying the owner of the instance.
-See [InstanceOwner](#instanceowner) appId | The id for the App the instance is associated with.
+See [InstanceOwner](#instanceowner) appId | The id for the app the instance is associated with.
 The value has two parts separated by a '/' character.
-The first part is the short name/identifier of the owner of the App and the second part is the App name. org | The short name of the App owner. selfLinks | A complex type containing a set of named URLs.
-See [ResourceLinks](#resourcelinks) dueBefore | This can be use by App owner to indicate a deadline for when the instance must be completed and submitted by a user that can represent the instance owner. visibleAfter | This can be used by App owner to have an instance become visible for App users at a given date and time.
+The first part is the short name/identifier of the owner of the app and the second part is the app name. org | The short name of the app owner. selfLinks | A complex type containing a set of named URLs.
+See [ResourceLinks](#resourcelinks) dueBefore | This can be use by app owner to indicate a deadline for when the instance must be completed and submitted by a user that can represent the instance owner. visibleAfter | This can be used by app owner to have an instance become visible for app users at a given date and time.
 This way an instance can be created in advance and populated with data before being available to an application user. process | A complex type tracking the process state of the instance.
 See [ProcessState](#processstate) status | A complex type with more state data.
 See [InstanceStatus](#instancestatus) completeConfirmations | A list of complete confirmations.
 See [CompleteConfirmation](#completeconfirmation)